ben-grande/qusal/qusal/remmina/README.md

 Remmina Remote Desktop Client in Qubes OS.

 Creates a disposable template named "dvm-remmina".
 From it, you can create disposables for Remmina usage for SSH, VNC, SPICE, HTTP(S), X2Go and more.
+If you prefer to use an app qube, a qube named "remmina" will also be created.

 ## Installation